angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/redirecting-routes.en.md

 1. When a user visits the `/marketing` path, they are redirected to `/newsletter`.
 2. When a user visits any `/legacy-user/:id` path, they are routed to the corresponding `/users/:id` path.
-3. When a user visit any path that's not defined in the router, they are redirected to the login page because of the `**` wildcard path definition.
+3. When a user visit any path that’s not defined in the router, they are redirected to the login page because of the `**` wildcard path definition.

 ## Understanding `pathMatch`